What to Consider when Trying Neurofeedback training

 - Dynamical® neurofeedback

-Linear neurofeedback was the first generation of brain wellness training systems.
+Linear neurofeedback (protocol based) was the first generation of brain wellness training systems.
 There are a number of devices on the market, including EEGer, Cygnet, Lens, Brainasium, LoReta, and BrainPaint, which require a brain map assessment before training can begin (except for Cygnet).
 That map is used to create a protocol for training by a clinician.

 Why do linear systems create a brain map before training?
 This has to do with the principle that these wellness devices require a "map" made up of measurements of the client's existing brain wave patterns.
 The clinician then creates a protocol to adjust the frequencies of those brainwaves to reflect a pre-existing model of a "normal" brain.
 With linear brain training, a client relies on the skills of a clinician, who establishes a protocol program for the client.
 Errors in adjusting frequencies can create side effects, so the skill of the clinician is very important to consider with linear neurofeedback.

 Within the field of neurofeedback, brainwave "lengths" represent measurements of the brain's electrical voltage, which is translated through mathematics into different frequencies.
 These frequencies have names, such as Theta, Beta, Alpha, etc. and are associated with different brain functions or states.